-- 1. In the Content Server interface, select the Admin tab and then expand the Content Server Management Tools. - 2.
-Double-click the Revision Tracking option.

-- 3. In the "Revision Tracking" form, select Track Tables and click OK. - 4.
-In the "Track Tables" form, click in the Enter root storage directory and enter the pathname to the directory where you want versions of rows to be stored.
-Use the full pathname and do not add a slash character after the directory name. - 5.
-In the field Enter number of revisions to keep field, enter the number of revisions to keep in storage for rollback purposes. - 6.
-Select the Track? option next to the name of the table for which you are enabling revision tracking. - 7.
-Click Track Catalogs.
+- 1. In the Admin tab, expand Content Server Management Tools and double-click Revision Tracking. - 2.
+In the form that appears, select Track Tables and click OK. - 3.
+In the Enter root storage directory field, enter the full path to the directory in which revisions of table rows will be stored.
+Do not add a slash (or backslash) character after the directory name. - 4.
+In the Enter number of revisions to keep field, enter the number of revisions Content Server should store for rollback purposes. - 5.
+Select the Track? check box next to each table for which you are enabling revision tracking. - 6.
+Click Track Tables.